aditya17lal/Graphic-Enhancer/README.md

 # Graphic-Enhancer

-This Python script elevates the visual appeal of simple designs and logos.
-Leveraging the OpenCV library, the script establishes a robust and efficient pipeline, executing diverse image processing operations, including smoothing, denoising, and color mapping.
-The result is an enhanced and refined output.
+This Python script enhances the visual appeal of basic designs and logos by leveraging the powerful capabilities of the OpenCV library.
+It establishes a robust and efficient pipeline, executing a variety of image processing operations such as smoothing, denoising, stacked gaussian blurring, and color mapping.
+Users have the flexibility to fine-tune the parameters in the code for each operation, to fit their needs.